-It really forces you to think outside the square.
-A faceless portrait needs to rely on other elements to tell a story, and to do it in a compelling, engaging way that makes the viewer want to stop, study, think and hopefully even be moved.
+It forces you to think outside the square.
+A faceless portrait needs to rely on other elements to tell a story in a compelling, engaging way that makes the viewer want to stop, study, think, and, hopefully, even be moved.

 And we think our grads nailed it.
-Check out this fabulous collection of inspirational faceless portraits, all of which variously reveal a piece of the the subject through sharing or capturing mood, a story, daily routine, a moment in time, physical characteristic, a love, a preference, a habit or all of the above!
+Browse through this fabulous collection of inspirational faceless portraits, all of which variously reveal a piece of the subject through sharing or capturing mood, a story, daily routine, a moment in time, physical characteristic, a love, a preference, a habit or all of the above!

-Those tiny details of our babies and children, change in a heartbeat!
-You might think they’ll be imprinted in your mind’s eye forever.. but trust me… the days fly by, other mental images take over and before you know, it’s hard to remember exactly what those tiny surprise peas toes looked like.
+Those tiny details of our babies and children change in a heartbeat!
+You might think they’ll be imprinted in your mind’s eye forever, but trust me…the days fly by, other mental images take over and before you know it, it’s hard to remember exactly what those tiny surprise peas toes looked like.

 So, take a picture.
 It costs nothing.

 Related: Macro Newborn

 Those curls, those sweet dimpled elbows!